FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

-The unique nature of our service industry was a natural fit with their notion that life indeed could be too short and in many ways life itself was a gamble and much more enjoyed when not taken so seriously, which was often the norm back then.
+The unique nature of our service industry was a natural fit with their notion that life indeed could be too short and in many ways real life was a gamble and much more enjoyed when not taken so seriously, which was definitely not the norm back then.

 They had more of the fun-loving rascal and rebel nature to them, with most of them not letting it get too far out of hand.

 The casino analogy was that it's sort of a game to be enjoyed while you're in action ... before your 7 rolls and you crap out.
 They had a spirit and more of a 'joie de vivre' than your average Joe.
 They enjoyed the 'now' long before it became a popular cultural notion.

 If you talk to someone who has been visiting Vegas since those days, you'll definitely hear that same sentiment ... and how much they miss it.

 Obviously one can overdo that viewpoint to life or find reason to be critical of it.
 We all know bad news sells and when it comes to Vegas, you get all kinds of crash and burn stories.

 That was but one thing that made those days so much fun, and it's one of the things long timers here miss in a big way.
 It seems like everything is so much more serious now.

 There's a little more to it, but that was a key characteristic that gave living here an 'aliveness' that was so hard to feel anywhere else.
 I think that's always been one of the hooks of this town ... and though some of that character is still around, it was much more pervasive back then than it is now.

 Besides the different places I've lived, my job in the casino industry has me crossing paths with people from all around the U.S., as well as the world, on a constant basis.
 I've learned it's human nature to remember the 'good ole days' of pretty much any city, but I've yet to hear anything that I think compares to Las Vegas.